vellichor/learn_you_a_bash/003_creating_files/README.md

 $ cat potato | wc
 ```

-And rather than flinging a mammal and a tuber into a water closet, it will tell us that the `potato` file has 3 words on one line.
+And rather than flinging a mammal and a tuber into a water closet, it will tell us that the `potato` file has 6 words on 2 lines.

 But we don't actually need to use `cat` for this -- we can use `bash` to send `wc` the input DIRECTLY FROM THE FILE.
 We use the `<` redirection for this.
 Because the arrow is pointing the other way, we still put the command on the left, and the file on the right.
 The left-facing arrow means "take the contents on the right, and write them to the thing on the left."